 It is hard to imagine a mechanic without sockets in their toolbox.
 Whether they are chrome sockets or impact sockets, both are must-have tools in any professional garage or workshop.
 Do you know how they were designed and how they evolved over the years?
 You will find these answers in this blog.

-J. J. Richardson was the inventor of the first “ratcheting wrench” (also known as ratchet and socket wrench) to use with interchangeable sockets.
+J. J. Richardson was the inventor of the first “ratcheting wrenches” (also known as ratchets and socket wrenches) to use with interchangeable sockets.
 The patent was granted in 1863 and the first illustration of this socket wrench appeared with two different sizes of interchangeable square sockets in a 1864 issue of Scientific American.

 The invention of the ratchet was revolutionary for mechanics; no longer was it required to painstakingly install and remove nuts and bolts with a traditional wrench, but mechanics could now make quick work of their nuts and bolts with a efficient back-and-forth ratcheting motion thanks to the innovative socket wrench.